Welcome to Godinton Playschool CIC

 09:45 - 10:15 Snack Time.

-Children are currently bringing their own snack from home.
+Snack is provided by the setting, offering a variety of nutritional foods with the option of milk or water to drink .
 They are asked whether they would like to come for snack and sit in a small group of six at the table.

 Free play indoors and in the garden.